Frequently Asked Questions

 While extracurricular activities are potentially valuable in shaping a person's character and values, the faculty must base their decision primarily on the following criteria:

-- Academic preparation and excellence (physics and math courses that meet ABR standards; see item No. 8 below);
+- Academic preparation and excellence (physics and math courses that meet ABR standards);

 - Comparing GPA and GRE scores within the applicant pool;